 Unlike Fundrise, you’ll invest in specific properties with Groundfloor.
 It’s essentially a peer-to-peer lending platform where house flippers can get funding to perform renovations.
 You’ll be able to see the details of all available investment opportunities and choose the ones you want to invest in.
 These are short-term loans, ranging anywhere from a few months to a year in length.

+Overall, Groundfloor is one of the best ways to invest in real estate with little money.
 For more details, please read our Groundfloor review.

 RealtyMogul offers a few different real estate investment options, including REITs and individual properties.
 The REITs are public and non-traded.
 They make it easy to invest in commercial real estate.
 The REITs are also open to all investors, with a minimum investment of $5,000.